ikki2530/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable creates a new local variable BETTY="Holberton", 7-create_global_variable creates a new global variable HOLBERTON="Betty", 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, 9-divide_and_rule prints the result of POWER divided by DIVIDE
+6-create_local_variable creates a new local variable BETTY="Holberton", 7-create_global_variable creates a new global variable HOLBERTON="Betty", 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, 9-divide_and_rule prints the result of POWER divided by DIVIDE, 10-love_exponent_breath displays the result of BREATH to the power LOVE